 We Compared The 6 Best Toilets For Your Bathroom; Here Are Our Winners

 My guide to the best toilets aims to give you this information straight.
 If it’s flush power you need, I’ll point you in the right direction.
-If it’s luxury for the guest or downstairs bathroom, I’ll give you some winning tips (along with some warnings for impending disasters!).
+If it’s luxury for the guest or downstairs bathroom, I’ll give you some winning tips.

 |Name||Bowl Type||Flush system||Rating|